|Dry, Red, Full Bodied, Black Fruits, Herbaceous, Mocha, Spice, Oak Aging, Minerality

 Enjoy the impeccable balance and complexity of Ontañón Rioja Natura.
 This bold yet smooth red has intense aromas of bramble, fig, and plum fruit, complemented by herbal, spicy, coffee, and balsamic notes.
-On the palate, you'll experience ripe blueberry and blackcurrant flavors, plus a savory, meaty character, soft tannins, and a bright mineral finish.
+On the palate, you'll experience ripe blueberry and blackcurrant flavours, plus a savoury, meaty character, soft tannins, and a bright mineral finish.

 About the Producer